First Aid Kits for the Outdoor Family

 Many outdoor mini “emergencies” are generally not life-threatening, yet they are much easier to deal with when properly equipped.
 Every adventure we go on, whether to the play ground or the mountain summit, might need supplies to save the day when the crap hits the fan.

 Maintaining a good first aid kit and being comfortable with using the supplies will go a long way to keeping you and your kiddos safer, comfortable, and less whiny in the great outdoors.
 I am sure we have all experienced the placebo “magic” of a well timed bandaid on a small abrasion.
+Check out these first aid hacks too!

 As an Amazon Associate and member of other affiliate programs, we earn from qualifying purchases.